astroartics/Msc_Project_2025/Next_target.md

 - Understanding the send, receive, broadcast and barrier functions of OpenMPI.<br/>
 - Reading about the NVIDIA course.<br/>
 - Coming up with a rough solution for making sure if the ZMP can be solved even if the matrix is sized down using an anti-offset</br>
-- Correcting the program, first in a serial manner, then using parallel computing<br/>

 ### Done :
 ✅ Running NTL examples : ZZ_p matrix programs.<br/>